mayconfmelo/min-manual/src/lib.typ

 = Description

 Generate modern manuals, without loosing the simplicity and looks of old manuals.
-This package draws inspiration from the Linux manpages, as they look in terminal emulators until today, and adapts it to the contemporary formatting possibilities.
+This package draws inspiration from the simplicity of the Linux manpages as they look in terminal emulators today, adapting to the contemporary formatting possibilities.
+The idea is to get a modern but sober manual, without many distracting colors or decoration: just a simple informative header, technical text in confortable fonts and well-formatted code examples.

-The package is designed to universally document any type of program or code, including Typst packages and templates.
-It allows to create documentation separated in dedicated files or extract it from the source code itself through doc-comments.
+The package was created with Typst in mind, but also targetting the potential to universally document code from other languages: all _min-book_ features support documentation of any type of program or code, whether in a dedicated manual file or embedded in the source code itself through comments.

-This manual will be updated only when new versions break or modify something;
-otherwise, it will be valid to all newer versions starting by the one documented here.

 = Options
 :show.with manual: